"The SVP gives powerful practical expression to Pope Francis' desire for the Church to be a Church for the poor."

 Start an SVP group in your parish

-Is there an SVP group in your parish?
-If there isn't, maybe you could discuss starting one with your Parish Priest.
+We suggest reaching out to your Parish Priest to discuss starting one.
 We'll be happy to work with you to set everything up, attract members and guide and train them.
 We have regional Membership Support Officers (MSO's) whom we can connect you with.

 But is a group needed?